5 Best Automation Testing Tools For Mobile (2022 Updated)

 Picture credit: Leapwork

-Learning: You can start automating the tests within minutes because the tool is built in such a fashion that even non-technical folks can automate tests.
+Learning: You can start automating the tests within minutes because the tool is built so that even non-technical folks can automate tests.

-Set-up: Simple set-up to get you started in hours.
+Set-up: Simple set-up to get started within hours.

-Space: While it’s cloud-based, it can also run on-premises; tests are scheduled by a centralized controller component.
+Space: While it’s cloud-based, it can also run on-premises; a centralized controller component schedules tests.
 You can download it to your local machine (Windows) too.

 Resources: Leapwork comes with extensive documentation that includes a knowledge base, learning center, practice guides, etc.